Electronegativity: Periodic trends

 In general, electronegativity increases on passing from left to right along a period and decreases on descending a group.
 Hence, fluorine is the most electronegative of the elements (not counting noble gases), whereas caesium is the least electronegative, at least of those elements for which substantial data is available.
-This would lead one to believe that caesium fluoride is the compound whose bonding features the most ionic character.

 There are some exceptions to this general rule.
 Gallium and germanium have higher electronegativities than aluminium and silicon, respectively, because of the d-block contraction.
 Elements of the fourth period immediately after the first row of the transition metals have unusually small atomic radii because the 3d-electrons are not effective at shielding the increased nuclear charge, and smaller atomic size correlates with higher electronegativity (see Allred-Rochow electronegativity and Sanderson electronegativity above).
-The anomalously high electronegativity of lead, in particular when compared to thallium and bismuth, is an artifact of electronegativity varying with oxidation state: its electronegativity conforms better to trends if it is quoted for the +2 state with a Pauling value of 1.87 instead of the +4 state.
+The anomalously high electronegativity of lead, in particular, when compared to thallium and bismuth, is an artifact of electronegativity varying with oxidation state: its electronegativity conforms better to trends if it is quoted for the +2 state with a Pauling value of 1.87 instead of the +4 state.